mastercactapus/node-cb-inspector/README.md

 `.allCallbacks` - returns a list of all (pending and completed) callbacks

-`.reportOnExit` - registers a `process.on("exit")` handler to log any callbacks that were never called
+`.reportOnExit(all)` - registers a `process.on("exit")` handler to log if any callbacks were never called.
+If `all` is true, then all callback states will be logged every time.

 `.httpReporter(port)` - listens on a given port for http requests, returning callback data, supports `/all`, `/pending`, `/complete`.
 All other routes (including `/`) will respond with `/pending`